C4Q/AC-Android/cohort_5.4/unit_03/03_10_shared_preferences.md

 ```

 Great!
 We were able to leverage the power of Intents and SharedPreferences to create and maintain persistant states within our app!

+## Exercises

+Please visit the calendar on canvas for today's exercises.